Equivariant K-theory and Higher Chow Groups of Schemes: Introduction

+Based on the ideas of Morel-Voevodsky \cite{MV} and Totaro \cite{Totaro} for the Borel construction of the classifying spaces of linear algebraic groups, the theory of equivariant higher Chow groups was formalized in the present form in \cite{ED2}.
+Totaro studied the Chow ring of the algebraic classifying spaces of linear algebraic groups in \cite{Totaro}.
+His model for the classifying space was also defined independently by Morel-Voevodsky \cite{MV} to study the motivic cohomology of infinite dimensional schemes (represented in the $\A^1$-homotopy category as motivic sheaves).
+The Borel style equivariant motivic cohomology groups were used by Voevodsky \cite{Voev-1} (without highlighting their formal definition) in his work on the reduced power operations in motivic cohomology.

-There has been a considerable amount of work in recent times to understand the equivariant Chow groups and to relate them with the equivariant $K$-theory.
-One of the principal questions in the study of the equivariant higher Chow groups is about their relation with the non-equivariant higher Chow groups of varieties.
+There has been a considerable amount of work in recent past to understand the equivariant Chow groups and to relate them with the equivariant $K$-theory.
+One of the motivations in the study of equivariant higher Chow groups is the study of their relation with the ordinary (non-equivariant) higher Chow groups of schemes.
 In particular, one would like to know if there are tools which can be used to study one in terms of the other.

-It often turns out that the equivariant $K$-theory or the Chow groups are easier to understand compared to their non-equivariant companions, and hence such a relation would be helpful in the study of the higher $K$-theory of varieties through the equivariant techniques.
-The main goal of this paper is to prove some results in this direction and study some important applications of these results to the higher $K$-theory.
+It turns out that compared to their non-equivariant companions, the equivariant $K$-theory or the Chow groups are often easier to compute (see, for instance, \cite{Brion} and \cite{Krishna1}).
+Hence, any formula relating these two would be helpful in the study of the ordinary higher $K$-theory and Chow groups of schemes with group action.
+The goal of this paper is to prove some results in this direction and provide several important applications to higher $K$-theory.